ezam0000/vim-scribeai/vim-canvas-demo-app-react/HEROKU_DEPLOYMENT.md

 ## Submitting for Review on getvim.com

 After successful deployment, you can submit your application for review on getvim.com using the deployed Heroku URL.

+### Supabase Configuration

+- `VITE_SUPABASE_URL`: The URL for your Supabase project.
+- `VITE_SUPABASE_ANON_KEY`: The anonymous key for your Supabase project.

+## New Environment Variable

+- `VITE_API_BASE_URL`: The base URL for the ScribeAI API.